SoftInstigate/restheart/README.md

 Download the latest release.

-Assuming MongoDB running on localhost:27017, start RESTHeart as follows:
+Assuming that MongoDB is running on `localhost` on port `27017`, start RESTHeart as follows:

 ```
 $ java -jar restheart.jar etc/restheart.yml -e etc/dev.properties